Zack Johnson (American football)

-Zackary J. Johnson (born 1997) is an American professional football offensive guard.
+Zackary J. Johnson (born 1997) is an American professional football offensive guard for the Birmingham Stallions of the United Football League (UFL).
 He played college football for the North Dakota State Bison and has also been a member of the Green Bay Packers, Arizona Cardinals, Denver Broncos, and Baltimore Ravens.

 Early life

 Johnson was born in Blaine, Minnesota; January 19, 1997.
 His brother, Ben, played college football for the Bemidji State Beavers.
 Johnson attended Spring Lake Park High School and was a three-year varsity letter winner in football, while additionally playing hockey and baseball.
 In football, he played at offensive tackle, defensive tackle and placekicker, earning as a senior Associated Press third-team all-state honors, as well as Star Tribune second-team all-metro.
 He committed to play college football for the North Dakota State University Bison (NDSU).

 College career

 Johnson redshirted as a true freshman at North Dakota State in 2015.
 He was a member of their national championship team that season, although he saw no playing time.
 He saw limited action in 2016, only seeing offensive playing time in the final few games.
 Playing left tackle, he was lined up directly next to another player named Zack Johnson when on offense.
 He appeared in a total of eight games on the season.

 Johnson became a full-time starter at right tackle as a sophomore in 2017, a position he held for the rest of his college career.
 He started all 15 games and helped NDSU set a school record in rushing yards, being named honorable mention all-conference as they went on to win the national championship.
 In 2018, he again started every game, allowing only two sacks as North Dakota State won another national championship.
 Johnson was named an FCS All-American and a first-team All-Missouri Valley Football Conference (MVFC) selection for his performance.

 As a senior in 2019, Johnson moved to right guard and started all 16 games, only allowing one sack while helping NDSU win their third-straight national championship.
 He was named first-team All-American and first-team All-MVFC, and was later invited to the NFLPA Collegiate Bowl.